lace-wing/lacy-ubc-math-project/manuals/getting-started.typ

 In the project just initialized, you will see 2 files: `common.typ` and `project1.typ`.

-If you are to reuse the template, create no new project, but add files to the existing one, like `project2.typ`, `project3.typ`, etc.
+If you are to add more projects for the same group, create no new project, but add files to the existing one, like `project2.typ`, `project3.typ`, etc.

 === `common.typ`
 This file is for common content that can be shared across all projects.